As traders consider higher rates, Asian markets fall after a rally.

 However, Wall Street’s three main indexes fell on Thursday as investors digested the new policy, with tech firms, which are more vulnerable to higher borrowing costs, bearing the brunt of the selling, with the Nasdaq falling more than 2%.

-Tokyo, Singapore, Wellington, Manila, and Jakarta all saw their stock market values plummet.
+Tokyo was down 1.8 percent, while Singapore, Wellington, Mumbai, Bangkok, Manila, and Jakarta were also down.
 Sydney, Seoul, and Taipei all made gains.

 “What you’re seeing here is a shift in tone, a change in regime, and the likelihood of tighter policy next year, not only at the Fed, but internationally,” BNY Mellon Wealth Management’s Alicia Levine told Bloomberg Television.

-Selling was exacerbated by a new US attack on China, which includes penalties and trade restrictions over Beijing’s treatment of the Uyghur minority in Xinjiang.
+Hong Kong and Shanghai both lost more than 1%, with selling fueled by a new US trade war against China, which includes sanctions and trade restrictions over Beijing’s treatment of the Uyghur minority in Xinjiang.